-- D. River Herring Bycatch Allowance: Vessels possessing a Federal atlantic herring permit fishing in Federal waters may transit Rhode Island State waters and make a landing in possession of alewives or blueback herring provided that the count of the combined river herring is five percent (5%) or less than the count of atlantic herring onboard the vessel. - 1.
-The percentage of river herring in the catch will be assessed by sorting and counting a batch of fish taken from the catch of atlantic herring on board the vessel or being landed by the vessel.
-This determination as to the percentage of river herring in the catch shall be accomplished by filling a container as defined herein, with a portion of the catch and examining the contents of said container.
-The percentage of river herring in said container shall be deemed to be representative of the percentage of river herring in the catch as a whole for purposes of a determination as to whether a vessel is in compliance with the requirements of this section.
+- b.
+The vessel captain(s) have provided a valid email address to DEM at which the captain can access while fishing for the purpose of receiving advisories pertaining to river herring; - c.
+The vessel captain(s) have received from DEM a chart of fixed commercial fishing gear locations in Rhode Island waters and will have said chart in his/her possession while engaged in the fishing and/or processing of Atlantic Herring in RI waters; - d.
+The vessel captain(s) have received from DEM a copy of all applicable regulations governing the commercial harvest of Atlantic herring in Rhode Island waters. - 2.
+Permits shall be issued annually and are valid for one calendar year from January 1 to December 31. - 3.
+Issuance of the permit is contingent upon a background check to determine if the applicant captain or vessel has been assessed a criminal or administrative penalty in the past three years of this section or § 3.25 of this Part (River herring) or more than one marine fisheries violation. - D. River Herring Bycatch Allowance: Vessels possessing a federal Atlantic herring permit fishing in federal waters may transit Rhode Island state waters and make a landing in possession of alewives, or blueback herring, Alosa aestivalis (river herring) provided that the count of the combined river herring is 5% or less than the count of Atlantic herring onboard the vessel. - 1.
+The percentage of River herring in the catch will be assessed by sorting and counting a batch of fish taken from the catch of Atlantic herring on board the vessel or being landed by the vessel.
+This determination as to the percentage of River herring in the catch shall be accomplished by filling a container as defined herein, with a portion of the catch and examining the contents of said container.
+The percentage of river herring in said container shall be deemed to be representative of the percentage of River herring in the catch as a whole for purposes of a determination as to whether a vessel is in compliance with the requirements of this section. - 2.
+A batch of fish is defined as all fish in a separate container. - 3.
+A container is defined as any box, tote, bag, bucket or other receptacle capable of retaining at least 25 gallons of loose fish which may be separated from the total catch of Atlantic herring being landed. - E. Atlantic Herring Processing: No person may process Atlantic herring for purposes other than human consumption.
+Direct mealing of Atlantic herring is prohibited.

-- 2. A batch of fish is defined as all fish in a separate container. - A container is defined as any box, tote, bag, bucket or other receptacle capable of retaining at least twenty-five (25) gallons of loose fish which may be separated from the total catch of atlantic herring being landed. - E. Atlantic Herring Processing: No person may process atlantic herring for purposes other than human consumption.
-Direct mealing of atlantic herring is prohibited. - F. Vessel restrictions: No vessel harvesting atlantic herring in the atlantic coast herring fishery shall exceed one hundred sixty-five feet (165') in length overall, and three thousand (3,000) horsepower.
+F. Atlantic Herring - Vessel Size and Horsepower: No vessel harvesting Atlantic herring in the Atlantic coast herring fishery shall exceed 165 feet in length overall, and 3,000 horsepower.

-3.18 Atlantic Salmon
+3.16 Atlantic salmon

-The harvest, landing, or possession of atlantic salmon in the marine waters of Rhode Island is prohibited.
+The harvest, landing, or possession of Atlantic salmon in the marine waters of Rhode Island is prohibited.

-3.19 Atlantic Sturgeon
+3.17 Atlantic sturgeon

-The harvest, landing, or possession of atlantic sturgeon in the marine waters of Rhode Island is prohibited.
+The harvest, landing, or possession of Atlantic sturgeon in the marine waters of Rhode Island is prohibited.

-3.20 Bluefish
+3.18 Bluefish